Types of Data: Complete Guide to Data Classification - Quantitative, Qualitative, Discrete & Continuous

 Continuous data consists of values that can take on any value within a range.
 Unlike discrete data, continuous data can theoretically take on any value within a given interval, making it infinitely divisible.
 When we measure height, weight, temperature, or time, we're working with continuous data.

-Mathematical Definition: A variable is continuous if it can take on any value within an interval where .
+A variable XX is continuous if it can take on any value within an interval (a,b)(a, b) where a<ba < b.

 Discrete data showing countable values (number of defects per product) with distinct, separate values.
 Each bar represents a specific count, and there are no intermediate values between data points, demonstrating the countable nature of discrete data.